 - Fix the brake lines using the reverse process

-- Plugin the electrical harness
+- Plug in the electrical harness

 Method 5: Bleed the brake lines